How to Get the Job You Want

 Use your networking skills to notify others of your job search.
 Get in contact with any possible connections you may have gained professionally.
 These can be your past co-workers or managers, previous professors or other people within your industry.
 They may know who is hiring and can recommend you to their professional contacts.
 Consider attending networking opportunities like job fairs or industry conferences.

 As you network, have your elevator pitch ready when introducing yourself to potential hiring managers.
 Your elevator pitch is a short, 30-second summary that helps sell yourself.
 During your elevator pitch, you can briefly describe your work history and skills.
-You should clearly demonstrate how these qualifications can benefit their company.
+You are required to clearly demonstrate how these qualifications can benefit their company.

 3. Organise your job search material

 Set aside a few hours each week to spend sifting through job descriptions.
 As you review various job postings, carefully read the job descriptions and organise your materials accordingly.
-Find jobs with the skills and responsibilities you're searching for, then add them to the list of roles you'd like to apply for.
+Find jobs with the skills and responsibilities you are searching for, then add them to the list of roles you would like to apply for.

 4. Build a strong resume